Tips for Staying Productive When You Live in a Van

 I suggest using the coverage maps on your cell service provider’s website which can help predict whether or not you’ll have service at a campsite or destination.

 You may have tasks for your job that don’t require internet.
 Maybe it’s organizing and editing photos or reading some sort of long paper for research.
 I personally find that these tasks are easier to get done when I don’t have the distraction of the internet.
-So before we head off the grid, I make sure to download anything I need to complete whatever tasks I can do offline.
-Then when I’m out of service, I do the work to get those tasks done.

 Now our dinette serves as my office.
 I can work when Ryan is still asleep, or if I need to hop in the back and send a few emails from a rest area, it’s no problem at all.
 I love not having to set up or convert any of my furniture in order to get to work, and I’ve found that this has improved my productivity drastically.
-If you are starting a build from scratch, I highly recommend considering your work space as you plan your layout.
+If you are starting a build from scratch, I highly recommend considering your workspace as you plan your van layout.

 6. Keep all of your work stuff in one area

-It’s way more efficient to have your computer, charging cords, notebooks, and any other tools you use for your job all kept in one drawer that is right next to your work space.
+It’s way more efficient to have your computer, charging cords, notebooks, and any other tools you use for your job all kept in one drawer that is right next to your workspace.
 That way you aren’t wasting time gathering all of your stuff every time you need to get some work done.

 7. Write your emails in batches and use a scheduler to send them

 I personally think my emails are more likely to be read if I send them during the workday, as opposed to nights and weekends.
 However, as I mentioned, I like to work early mornings and evenings, so sometimes I’m not on my computer during peak office times.
+Plus, you may be traveling in a time zone that’s opposite to your client’s normal working hours.

 When I have emails to write, I draft them in batches whenever I have service, and then I schedule them to actually send at my preferred time.
 If you use Gmail, there is a “schedule send” tool built right into Gmail so it doesn’t require any special add-on.
 Boomerang is another handy tool that allows you to schedule emails to be sent at a future time.